auca/com.122-119/Practice/Object-oriented Programming/Practice_01-02.md

 As the turtle moves with the pen down, we set the appropriate elements of array to '`*`'.

+### Practice 1

 Write an application to implement the 'turtle graphics' capabilities discussed here in a (!) *procedural style*.
 Write several 'turtle graphics' lists of commands to draw interesting shapes.

+### Practice 2

+Write an application to implement the 'turtle graphics' capabilities discussed here in a (!) *object-oriented programming style*.

+Check for incorrect input and use Exceptions to handle errors.